nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Reset attendance: `reset-att`

-Resets the attendance count of all students in displayed list to 0.
+Resets the attendance count of all students in the displayed list to 0.

 Format: `reset-att`